- Members in good standing of the PGA of Canada, LPGA or Symetra Tour.

 - Amateur golfers (current Handicap Factor not to exceed 4.0) who are members of clubs belonging to Golf Canada or clubs in other countries, which are in good standing with their respective associations.

 - Other female golf professionals.

 The LPGA will conduct an 18-hole stroke play competition to determine the four lowest qualifiers.
-Each of these qualifiers will receive exemptions directly into the 2014 Canadian Pacific Women’s Open to be contested at London Hunt & Country Club, August 18-24.
+Each of these qualifiers will receive exemptions directly into the 2015 Canadian Pacific Women’s Open to be contested at The Vancouver Golf Club.

 Note: All entries are subject to the approval of Golf Canada and the LPGA.
 Entry Deadlines are as of 5:00 pm (EDT) on the day listed.